 Even though they might not be able to activate the lost or stolen device, they might still try to put it up for sale, and if you don’t know what to look for, you might very well be buying an iPhone that has been locked and cannot be activated.

-In this post, we will show you what to check when buying a used iPhone or iPad from a third party.
+In this post, we will show you how to check Activation Lock before buying a used iPhone or iPad from a third party.

 Make sure you have a look at the Lock screen